A QoS-Aware Uplink Spectrum and Power Allocation with Link Adaptation for Vehicular Communications in 5G networks: Proposed Power and Spectrum Allocation with Link Adaptation

 \subsection{Complexity Analysis}

-We next compare the algorithms in terms of their time complexity. \\ For each \ac{CUE} GRAHS executes the following steps. \begin{enumerate} \item It sorts the \acp{RB} according to the \acp{SE} achievable by the \ac{CUE}.
-When merge-sort is used, the worst case complexity of this sorting is $\mathcal{O}(N\log N)$. \item It then calculates the minimum number of \acp{RB} required to serve the packet and identifies these \acp{RB}.
-According to Table \ref{tab:numRBreq50}, the maximum number of \acp{RB} required to serve a \ac{CUE} packet of 50 bytes with a BLER of 0.1 is 16.
-So, GRAHS in the worst case scans the first 16 \acp{RB} in the sorted list of \acp{RB}. \item It checks all the \acp{VUE} to find the optimal pairing. \end{enumerate} As a maximum of $C_t$ users can be scheduled in a \ac{TTI}, the worst case time complexity for \ac{CUE} resource allocation and user pairing of GRAHS is $\mathcal{O}(C_t(N_1\log N_1+16+V))$.
-The Hungarian resource sharing algorithm in GRAHS matches $C_t$ \acp{CUE} to $C_t$ \acp{VUE}.
+We next compare the algorithms in terms of their time complexity. \\ For each \ac{CUE}, GRAHS executes the following steps. \begin{enumerate} \item It sorts the \acp{RB} according to the \acp{SE} achievable by the \ac{CUE}.
+When merge-sort is used, the worst-case complexity of this sorting is $\mathcal{O}(N\log N)$. \item It then calculates the number of \acp{RB} required to serve the packet and identifies these \acp{RB}.
+According to Table \ref{tab:MCS}, the maximum number of \acp{RB} required to serve a \ac{CUE} packet of 50 bytes with a BLER of 0.1 is 16.
+So, in the worst case, GRAHS scans the first 16 \acp{RB} in the sorted list of \acp{RB}. \item It checks all the \acp{VUE} to find the optimal pairing. \end{enumerate} As a maximum of $C_t$ users can be scheduled in a \ac{TTI}, the worst case time complexity for \ac{CUE} resource allocation and user pairing of GRAHS is $\mathcal{O}(C_t(N_1\log N_1+16+V))$.
+The Hungarian resource-sharing algorithm in GRAHS matches $C_t$ \acp{CUE} to $C_t$ \acp{VUE}.
 So, the complexity of Hungarian resource sharing is $\mathcal{O}(C^3_t)$.
 After pairing, the number of \acp{RB} needed individually by the \ac{CUE} and the \ac{VUE} packet of the pair is recalculated.
-Therefore, the combined complexity of all steps of GRAHS is $\mathcal{O}(C_t(N_1\log N_1+16+V)+C^3_t+C^2_t)$.\\ In HRAHS, the resource allocation of \acp{CUE} is carried out using the Hungarian algorithm.
+Therefore, the complexity of all steps of GRAHS is $\mathcal{O}(C_t(N_1\log N_1+16+V)+C^3_t+2C_t)$, \textit{i.e.}, $\mathcal{O}(C_t^3)$\\ In HRAHS, the resource allocation of \acp{CUE} is carried out using the Hungarian algorithm.
 Since a maximum of $C_t$ users is assigned to $C_t$ \acp{RC}, hence, the complexity of the \ac{CUE} resource allocation algorithm in HRAHS is $\mathcal{O}(C^3_t)$.
-Again, $C_t$ \acp{VUE} are paired with $C_t$ \acp{CUE} using Hungarian algorithm, and after pairing, the number of \acp{RB} needed by the \ac{VUE} of each pair is recalculated.
-So, the combined complexity is $\mathcal{O}(2C^3_t+V+C^2_t)$.
+Again, $C_t$ \acp{VUE} are paired with $C_t$ \acp{CUE} using the Hungarian algorithm, and after pairing, the number of \acp{RB} needed by the \ac{VUE} of each pair is recalculated.
+So, the combined complexity is $\mathcal{O}(2C^3_t+V+2C_t)$, \textit{i.e.}, $\mathcal{O}(C^3_t)$